 I know I like doing it too, but please don't do it.

-Yeah, we are coming.
+Yeah, we are coming to your city.

-From sea to shining sea.
+From coast to coast, from border to border, from sea to shining sea.

-Sean Hannity is on.
+Sean Kennedy is on.

 All right, thanks, Scott Shannon.

-If you want to be a part of the program, uh we played a lot of these exchanges in the last hour.
+Well, we played a lot of these exchanges in the last hour.

-Um fascinating arguments going back and forth in the Supreme Court today.
+Fascinating arguments going back and forth in the Supreme Court today.

-All right, joining us now is Chase.
+All right, joining us now is Jay Seculo.

-Now you've argued before the Supreme Court.
+Now, you've argued before the Supreme Court.

 How many times have you argued cases yourself and how many cases have you been involved in?

-The last one it was a three.
+The last one, it was a three.

 You've got nine justices, and they have no problem cutting you off mid-sentence before you even give an answer and then pulling you in a whole different direction.

-It's a it's pretty challenging.
+It's pretty challenging.

 It is.